 Useful tip: Use Firefox or Chrome web browsers for SAKAI.

-On the library website, your best friend (ie beginning research tool) is the Research page.
+On the library website, your best friend (ie beginning research tool) is the Books, e-books Articles & More page.
 Below is a partial screen capture of some of the available resources (keep scrolling on the actual page to see all of them).

-This page has direct links to the library catalog, electronic resources (databases like EBSCO, JSTOR and the e-resources guide), a journal title search (not pictured), government information (not pictured), and research guides for subjects important to students and fields of study (not pictured).
+This page has an embedded search bar for WorldCat Discovery (searches our library catalog), electronic resources (databases like EBSCO, JSTOR and the e-resources guide), a journal title search, and research guides for subjects important to students and fields of study.

 Another excellent "friend" for research is the electronic resource guide which lists both individual databases (ex.
 Education Resource Complete, Business Source Elite) and subject-related websites.
 The list can be searched either by subject area or alphabetically by e-resource name.

 There are librarians available that specialize in assisting particular departments or fields of study; these are library liaisons.